graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 following two different error handling models are discussed: field results and GraphQL schema backed errors.
 Each approach has its advantages.
-Choosing the right error handling method depends on the requirements of the application.
-Investigating in both approaches is beneficial.
+Choosing the right error handling method depends on the requirements of the application--investigating both approaches is beneficial.

 ## Field Results